Prashanth1602/FastAPI-webapp/readme.md

 * **Refresh Token Rotation**: Stateful refresh tokens with automatic rotation and revocation
 * **Logout**: Endpoint to revoke all refresh tokens for a user
 * **Movie Management**: Full CRUD operations for movies (restricted by role)
+* **Modular Architecture**: Clean separation of concerns with dedicated modules for admin operations and search functionality
 * **Advanced Search**: Multi-layered search with full-text search, fuzzy matching, and relevance ranking
+* **Redis Caching**: High-performance caching for search results with automatic cache invalidation
+* **Token Management**: Automatic cleanup of expired and revoked refresh tokens
 * **Review System**: Users can create, read, update, and delete reviews for movies
 * **Database**: PostgreSQL with SQLAlchemy ORM and optimized search indexes
 * **Security**: Password hashing with bcrypt, JWT tokens, refresh token storage, input validation, CORS protection